 LL.M.
 Application Process

-Applications for Fall 2017 will be available through the Law School Admission Council (LSAC) Document Assembly Service and our website September 1, 2016 and will continue through July 1, 2017.
+Applications for Fall 2019 are available through the Law School Admission Council (LSAC) website.
+You may also submit an application through our Online Application System.
 Candidates should submit their application and supporting materials as soon as possible.
-Wake Forest Law employs a “rolling admissions” process, and applications are reviewed once fully complete.
-For more information on submitting your application please visit Required Application Forms.
-Once you apply, you can check your application status online.
+Wake Forest Law employs a “rolling admissions” process, and applications are only reviewed once fully complete.
+For more information on submitting your application please visit Required Application Documents.